 Office 365 Pro Plus is here!

 The University of West Georgia, in coordination with Microsoft, is now offering Office 365 Pro Plus to all currently enrolled, active students for free.
 This includes the latest version of the Microsoft Office Suite for up to 5 Windows or Mac computers as well as the Microsoft Office Mobile Suite for up to 5 mobile devices on iOS, Android, and Windows Phone.
 In addition to Microsoft Office, students also have access to UNLIMITED online storage via Microsoft's OneDrive.

 To learn more, go to this link OR log in to your account directly at this link

 (Attention: when downloading for a Windows PC, we recommend downloading the 32-bit version which is preset as the default option.
 You can find out which version of Windows you have by pressing the windows key and the pause button on your keyboard simultaneously and then reading across the line that says "System Type". )

 For any issues regarding the Office 365 portal page or downloads, please contact our Office 365 support team at firstname.lastname@example.org.

 Still Using Windows XP?

 As of April 8, 2014, Microsoft has officially ended their support for Windows XP.
 This means that there will be no more security updates for computers running Windows XP, thus putting you at a greater risk of getting viruses and other types of malware.
-For more information and assistance on upgrading to Windows 7 or Windows 8.1 (Which we provide to students), please see this PDF or feel free to come in and talk to a SITS employee.
+For more information and assistance on upgrading to Windows 7 or Windows 8.1, feel free to come in and talk to a SITS employee.